cfelipesp/doc-ww4-debian/doc/debian12.rst

    If you get an error message concerning *isc-dhcp-server.service* you probably need to configure the network intarface that isc-dhcp-server will listen to.
 Run ``sudo dpkg-reconfigure isc-dhcp-server`` and enter the name of your cluster's private network interface (e.g. enp2s0).
+After that, you might also need to run ``sudo systemctl enable isc-hdcp-server``.